substack/batchdb-shell/readme.markdown

 The stderr and stdout of spawned processes are packed by [multiplex](https://npmjs.org/package/multiplex) and can be unpacked again with `compute.getOutput()`.

+Just like batchdb, you can pass in a custom `opts.store`.

 ## var sh = compute.getOutput(key)